tasnimzotder/hacktoberfest-2020/_hackbars/YASHBRO.md

 ---

 ## Climate change is the greatest threat to our existence in our short history on this planet.
-Nobody’s going to buy their way out of its effects.
+Nobody’s going to buy their way out of its effects

 ![Help earth the it help us!]({{site.baseurl}}/assets/images/YASHBRO.jpg)